Here are 10 cheaper alternatives to Centre Parcs in the UK so you can spend less on your family-friendly holiday and have just as much fun!

 It has around 300 luxury lodges, cottages and studio apartments, in the middle of 500 acres of countryside (bigger than Center Parcs) and it’s open all year round.

-There are loads of free activities to get involved with from the Blue Lagoon Waterpark with rapids and flumes, the Adventure Centre and outdoor play areas, and entertainment including live music and quiz nights.
+There are loads of free activities to get involved with from the Blue Lagoon Waterpark indoor swimming pool with rapids and flumes, the Adventure Centre and outdoor play areas, and entertainment including live music and quiz nights.
 Plus, there are guided walks and seasonal activities.
 Oh, and free Wi-Fi for those who can’t entirely switch off.

 Bluestone runs over different 100 activities spread out over the park, so having a bike is a good idea, although they do run a Land Train between the Blue Lagoon and the Village.
 You can hire bikes and buggies (like a golf cart) if you need.